 Visit him at his website WillSearcy.com

 Meredith Berger is the website designer, a contributor and the daughter of the author, Donna Berger.
 Meredith has experience as an opinion columnist for two student-body newspapers and has been published on various online platforms.
-A follower of Christ and a lover of words, she is thrilled to be a part of the Through the Tumbler team, further developing both her faith and her writing.
+A follower of Christ and a lover of words, she is thrilled to be a part of the Through it All team, further developing both her faith and her writing.

 Meredith enjoys her Bible studies and the community they foster.
 She finds comfort and joy in the word of God, and uses it for guidance as she navigates through life.